mebeim/aoc/2020/README.md

 nums = tuple(map(int, fin.readlines()))
 ```

-And then just loop over the input numbers strating from the 26th and checking
+And then just loop over the input numbers starting from the 26th and checking
 each chunk of 25 numbers.
 The [`enumerate()`][py-builtin-enumerate] function
 comes in handy.